-Common misconceptions regarding breast implants:
+What are common misconceptions regarding breast implants?

 “Breast implants cause cancer.”

-Long term studies reveal lower rates of breast cancer in women who have implants.
+Long-term studies reveal lower rates of breast cancer in women who have implants.
 No one knows the reason for a lower occurrence.
 The bottom line is breast implants (saline or silicone) do not cause cancer.

-“Breast implants need replaced every 10 years.”
+“Breast implants need to be replaced every 10 years.”

 Breast enlargement uses different incisions.
-A surgeon’s skill and experience matters more than incision placement.
+A surgeon’s skill and experience matter more than incision placement.
 If you desire a certain location for your incision then choose a surgeon who performs that type of incision.